tomeshnet/p2p-internet-workshop/module-5/presentation/README.md

-# Module 3: Building a node
+# Module 5: Monitoring Networks

 1. Recap from last week
-1. Parts of a node and radio frequency
+1. Measuring and Monitoring
-1. Meshing your nodes
+1. Streaming and Monitoring
-1. Building your own node
+1. Profiling users
-1. Wrap-up & homework
+1. Homework and Wrapup